 Prompts are the heart of the game, and for the most part, they increase the number of characters coming into your story and grant you additional resources and skills.
 Eventually, however, you’ll start to lose some, and when you lose everything, you’re dead.
 By the game’s end, you’re left with a life path spanning centuries that’s filled with the many mortals and immortals you met along the way and the memories you decided to keep.

 Thousand Year Old Vampire seamlessly blends role-playing with creative writing for a unique RPG experience.
 The game is certainly a balancing act between creation and deletion.
 And while it all comes down to the few memories your vampire retains throughout their life, the game, much like life itself, is really more about the journey than where we end up.

 Thousand Year Old Vampire

-Enjoy this journaling RPG available on the creator’s site now for just $15.
+Enjoy this journaling RPG available on the creator’s site now.